MicroEJ/docs/VEEPortingGuide/uiImageRaw.rst

 * Its start address has to be aligned on a higher value than the number of bits-per-pixels.
 * A padding has to be added after each line (row stride).
-* The MicroEJ format can hold a platform-dependent header between the MicroEJ format header (start of file) and the pixel array.
+* The MicroEJ format can hold a VEE Port-dependent header between the MicroEJ format header (start of file) and the pixel array.
-  The MicroEJ format is designed to let the platform encode and decode this additional header.
+  The MicroEJ format is designed to let the VEE Port encode and decode this additional header.
   This header is unnecessary and never used for Image Engine software algorithms.

 .. note:: From the Image Engine point of view, the format stays a MicroEJ format, readable by the Image Engine Renderer.